 - Right-click on the TAP-Windows Adapter V9 and select Properties.

 - Uncheck IPv6, check IPv4 and click on it, then go to Properties.

-- Assure yourself that both Obtain an IP address automatically and Obtain DNS server address automatically are checked.
+- Make sure both Obtain an IP address automatically and Obtain DNS server address automatically are checked.

 6. Reconfigure your DNS settings

-Although a VPN connection is established, you may notice that ProtonVPN is not working properly when you try to access a certain URL and get no results.
+Although a VPN connection is established, you may notice that ProtonVPN is not working as expected when you try to access a certain URL but get no results.

-Your DNS settings do not get automatically updated, so if your DNS is not properly configured, you have to manually reconfigure it by entering the commands below in CMD (command prompt).
+If your DNS is not properly configured, the DNS settings do not get automatically updated.
+Therefore, you have to manually reset it by entering the commands below in Command Prompt.

-- Righ click on it and then select Run as administrator.
+- Right-click on it, then select Run as administrator.

 - Restart your computer and try reconnecting again.

 7. Make sure you’re not exceeding your connection limit